-Joshua Tree attracts over a million and a quarter visitors annually.
+Joshua Tree attracts over two million visitors annually.
 And of those, most have taken—and no doubt been captivated by—the scenic Hidden Valley loop trail.
 You can tell by the size of the parking lot.
 For picnickers, the picnic area adjacent to the parking lot has some nice shade trees—something not all that common in this high-desert environment at an elevation above sea level of close to 4200ft.

-I have taken close to 2,000 3D photographs of Hidden Valley and its surroundings.
-To pick and choose which ought to go on these pages was quite a challenge.
+I have close to 2,000 3D photographs of Hidden Valley and its surroundings.
+To pick and choose which ought to go on these pages was a daunting task.
 I hope that you enjoy them.
 Complete sets are available in 2D, 3D Anaglyph, 3D Half Side-by-Side (for viewing on a 3D TV)—as well as the original MPO multiviews, if those are of interest.
 Arrangements can be made upon request.

 For ease in organizing this vast array of 3D pictures, I’ve chosen to separate the Galleries on this page into four groups.
 Most visitors to Hidden Valley follow the route markings in a clockwise direction.
 You enter and exit at the southern end:

 Gateway Rock & Pitted Rock flank the entrance

 - Use glasses to view 3D Anaglyphs

 North ♦ 3D Anaglyph